UKHO/docs/docs/quality-assurance/test-code-standards.md

 ## API Testing

 * Perform full happy/unhappy path tests at this level
-* Interactions with APIs should be abstracted into a separate service/facade, not in the test Steps
+* Interactions with APIs should be abstracted into a separate service/facade, not alongside the test code

 ## UI Testing

 * Only use for e2e tests or explicit UI features at this level
-* Interactions with UIs should be abstracted into a separate service/facade, not in the test Steps (e.g., Page Object Model)
+* Interactions with UIs should be abstracted into a separate service/facade, not alongside the test code (e.g., Page Object Model)

 ## SpecFlow and Cucumber